Asantesana45/food_delivery/README.md

 Contributing

-Want to contribute?
+Want to contribute to this project?
+Follow these steps:

-1. Fork the repo
+1. Fork the repository

-2. Create a branch:
+2. Create a new feature branch:

 git checkout -b feature-name